|BCIT BROADCAST TELEVISION DIPLOMA|

 Term 3 begins in September of the second year of the program.
-Students form themselves into production companies which are tasked with planning, shooting, and editing a major production.
-Student production companies choose their own projects which meet both course guidelines and their own areas of interest, such as documentaries, dramas, reality and lifestyle programming.
+Students form themselves into production companies which are tasked with planning, shooting, and editing a dramatic scene.
+Student production companies choose projects which meet both course guidelines and their own areas of interest.

 In addition, single-camera shooting and editing techniques are maintained through a news rotation working with Broadcast & Online Journalism students.

-Students are required to spend time "in industry", where they can gain valuable experience and industry contacts as they work for local production companies, post-production facilities, film and independent productions and television stations.
+Students arrange time in the local broadcast and production industry, where they can gain valuable experience and industry contacts as they work for production companies, post-production facilities, film and independent productions and television stations.

 Students have the opportunity to participate in four-week industry practicums where they can build experience and relationships with employers in the field of their choice.